How to get from Yogyakarta to Bali overland (2024)

 Java and Bali are NOT connected by a bridge, so there’s no direct train between the two.

-What you want to do is take a train from Yogyakarta to Ketapang Harbour, then board the ferry over to Gilimanuk and voila you’re in Bali.
+What you need to do is take a train from Yogyakarta to Ketapang Harbour, then board the ferry over to Gilimanuk and voila you’re in Bali.
 From Gilimanuk there are minibuses to Lovina and Denpasar.

 Let’s look at the details.